cuttlefishh/python-for-data-analysis/README.md

 * Final project: 20 points
 * Participation: 8 points

-*There are no midterm or final exams.*
+Participation is based on completing the pre-course survey, showing up to class (when you are able), and completing the course evaluation (this is on the honor system as I won't know who completes it).
+There are no midterm or final exams.

 ## Schedule Overview